anthonylangsworth/Colonisation/README.md

   cp --> pct@{ shape: doc, label: "prioritisedColonisationTargets.csv"}
 ```

 1. Download and extract `systemsWithCoordinates.json` from https://www.edsm.net/dump/systemsWithCoordinates.json.gz into `Colonisation.StarSystems`.
 Note that this is a large file (12+ GB) at the time of writing.
 Such a large but rarely changing file is intentionally excluded from the git repository.
+The systems, particularly those within or near the bubble, are well known so this file should only need to be downloaded the first time.
 1. Download and extract `systemsPopulated.json` from https://www.edsm.net/dump/systemsPopulated.json.gz into `Colonisation.StarSystems`.
 This file is also excluded from the git repository.
+It changes daily and should be redownloaded regularly.
 1. Download and extract `stations.json` from https://www.edsm.net/dump/stations.json.gz into `Colonisation.StarSystems`.
 This file is also excluded from the git repository.
 This file's contents are used to detect systems being colonised by looking for a station called "System Colonisation Ship".
+It changes daily and should be redownloaded regularly.
 1. (Optional) Change the `minorFactionName` setting in `Colonisation.StarSystems\applicationSettings.config` to the name of your minor faction.
 It must match **exactly**.
 1. Build the solution.
 1. Run "run.bat" in the root folder of the solution.
 This batch file will: